The Summer King (opera): Synopsis

 The Summer King focuses on certain aspects of Gibson's life.
 The first being his key involvement in the Negro leagues of America.
-Next to Jackie Robinson (who broke the color barrier three months before Gibson died), Gibson is seen as a pioneer in this leap between segregation to integration in baseball; although he never set out to achieve such a goal.
+Next to Jackie Robinson (who broke the color barrier three months after Gibson died), Gibson is seen as a pioneer in this leap between segregation to integration in baseball; although he never set out to achieve such a goal.
 As composer Sonenberg states in an interview, "[Gibson] wasn't passionate about breaking the color barrier.
 He wasn't political.
 He was a ballplayer, and he loved the game."
 Second, his unrivaled talents on the playing field.
 Gibson not only hit more home runs than Babe Ruth, but he was a remarkable catcher, and is even said to have knocked a ball out of Yankee Stadium.
 His untimely death at 35 in 1947 from a brain tumor, coupled with a tragic life — he never fully recovered after his wife died giving birth to twins and was a victim of alcoholism and drug abuse —, supplies the third element of the opera.

 Performance history

 The first performances of The Summer King were presented as "concert excerpts" from the opera.
 "American Opera Projects of New York" presented selections on April 29, 2005 with Steven Osgood, conductor.
 On August 27, 2007, a stage reading of 2 scenes from Act 1 was given with Elizabeth Scott, conductor.

-On May 8, 2014, a "concert version" of the opera was performed with Steven Osgood as Music Director at Merrill Auditorium in Portland, Maine.
+On May 8, 2014, a "concert version" of the opera was performed with Steven Osgood as music director at Merrill Auditorium in Portland, Maine.
 The performing company consisted of a contracted lead ensemble, the Boy Singers of Maine, Vox Nova Chamber Singers and a 16 member orchestra, with Stephen Salters as Gibson, Candice Hoyes as his wife, and Lori-Kaye Miller, Gibson's girlfriend Grace.
 National Opera companies were in attendance, including the Pittsburgh Opera; which invited Sonenberg to premiere the opera on its following season program.

 Sean Gibson, Gibsons's great-grandson, was a guest attendee at the performance.

 In anticipation of the performance, a panel discussion entitled "The Summer King in Winter - A Panel Discussion on Integration and the Demise of the Negro Baseball Leagues" with the composer leading a talk on the characters from the opera took place.
 Bass Kenneth Kellogg sang a selection from the opera.
 Kellogg later went on to star as Gibson's friend Sam in the Pittsburgh premiere.

 The world premiere took place at Pittsburgh Opera on Saturday, April 29, 2017 with Antony Walker, conductor and Sam Helfrich, director.
 Alfred Walker played Gibson, Jacqueline Echols his wife Helen, and Denyce Graves, Grace.
 It was noted that players from the Pittsburgh Steelers and Pittsburgh Pirates made special cameo appearances on stage, as did Gibson's great-grandson.

 The Summer King is slated for production in May 2018 with Michigan Opera Theatre.